 Common Accessibility Toolbar FAQs:

-What happened to translate and highlighting?
+What happened to highlighting?

-These features are currently getting a makeover!
+This feature is currently getting a makeover!
 Check back soon for updates to the feature.

 Can students start read aloud where they left off?